Katterrina/fimuni_statnice/spolecny_zaklad/6_strojove_uceni.md

 - ambiguity of the classes
     - the classes can not be distinguished using the data, regardless of the classification algorithm employed
 - sparsity and dimensionality of the data
-    - an incomplete or sparse dataset -> some input space regions underconstrained
+    - an incomplete or sparse dataset $\to$ some input space regions underconstrained
         - data in those regions are classified arbitrarily
 - complexity of the boundary separating the classes
     - relates to the size of the smallest description needed to represent the classes